Currently in the Playground

 Walks ahead of me around the neighborhood, and looks specially adorable holding my hand as we both walk out of the post office.

-Acts and looks more like a boy and less like a baby, and that makes me very proud of him… and also a little nostalgic.
+Acts and looks more like a boy and less like a baby, and that makes me very proud of him… And also a little nostalgic.

 Morning has broken